alljoyn/hae/docs/interfaces/org.alljoyn.Hae/RepresentedCh2oConcentration-v1.md

 CH2O concentration reprensenting property(RepresentedValue)
 is defined using a struct where:
   * first element is the significand;
-  * second element is the exponent and base is 10.The actual CH2O concentration value can be represented by significan(10^exponent)
+  * second element is the exponent and base is 10.
+    The actual CH2O concentration value can be represented by significan(10^exponent)
 ## References
   * the XML definition of the [RepresentedCh2oConcentration interface] (RepresentedCh2oConcentration-v1.xml)